isumits/isumits/README.md

 - 👋 Hi, I’m @isumits
-- 👀 I’m a web developer and freelancer writer
+- 👀 I’m a web developer.
 - 🌱 I’m very much intereseted in computer networking
 - 💞️ I’m looking to collaborate on some web developement projects and want to learn from others